Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

 Your eyes also may tire faster for a few weeks.
 These side effects are normal and should fade after three or four weeks.

-However, talk to your doctor if you notice excessive swelling and bruising or severe pain.
+Talk to your doctor if you notice excessive swelling and bruising or severe pain.

-What Can Go Wrong With Blepharoplasty
+What Can Go Wrong With Blepharoplasty?

 Too Much Fat Is Taken Out

-Lower Lid Is In Wrong Position
+Lower Lid Is in Wrong Position

 Lower eyelid surgery must be exact for the best result.
 Mere millimeters make all the difference in how you look.